RobPavey/wikitree-sourcer/docs/readme.md

 There are three variants of the extension:

 - Chrome, this is the main development version
 - Firefox, there is a separate folder browser_variants/firefox.
-The only file that is different is the manifest
+The only file that is different is the manifest.
+There is a script `build_firefox.js` that copies all the extension files here for local testing and builds a .zip file for releasing.
 - Safari, there is an App that points to the same extension source as the Chrome version.
 Except for the manifest file which is different.